 Shoshone is a very small city located in the state of Idaho.
-With a population of 1,706 people and just one neighborhood, Shoshone is the 83rd largest community in Idaho.
-Shoshone has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 1,725 people and just one neighborhood, Shoshone is the 83rd largest community in Idaho.
+Much of the housing stock in Shoshone was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Shoshone is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Shoshone is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Shoshone is a city of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Shoshone who work in office and administrative support (21.21%), maintenance occupations (7.84%), and management occupations (7.20%).

 As is often the case in a small city, Shoshone doesn't have a public transportation system that people use for their commute.